Blog > How to Calculate Office Space Utilization for Your Team

 The Long-Term Benefits of Accurate Utilization Tracking

-Calculating office space utilization is not a one-time task.
-It should be an ongoing part of your business strategy.
+Calculating office space utilization is not a one-time task; it should be an ongoing part of your business strategy.

 Conclusion